lindaprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

   ]
 }
 ```
-For TRON Mainnet, you can use [community public nodes](https://developers.tron.network/docs/networks#public-node) as seed nodes.
-To get the latest `seed.node` list, refer to the official [config file](https://github.com/tronprotocol/java-tron/blob/master/framework/src/main/resources/config.conf).
+For LINDA Mainnet, you can use [community public nodes](https://developers.linda.network/docs/networks#public-node) as seed nodes.
+To get the latest `seed.node` list, refer to the official [config file](https://github.com/lindaprotocol/java-linda/blob/master/framework/src/main/resources/config.conf).
 If your network interface supports IPv6, you can remove the comment symbol `#` in the list.

 ### Persistent Nodes from Database